 Grants Program to National Voluntary Organizations

-The Grants Program to National Voluntary Organizations (GP) provides funding to NVOs who are, for the most part, active in the area of corrections.
-The funding is meant to help these organizations maintain a national structure and cover core operating expenses, such as staff payroll and office equipment leases.
-The GP provides a total of nearly $1.8M annually in the form of grants to NVOs which meet program eligibility criteria.
+The Grants Program to National Voluntary Organizations (GP to NVOs) provides funding to NVOs who are active in the area of corrections, conditional release and/or community reintegration.
+The funding is meant to help these organizations maintain a national structure and cover core operating expenses, including salaries and benefits.
+The GP to NVOs provides a total of nearly $1.8M annually in the form of grants to organizations that meet program eligibility criteria.

 The criteria for receiving a grant under the program include the following:

-- The organization is an NVO or a not-for-profit organization that provides a range of services in the area of corrections and conditional release, and therefore contribute directly to public safety.
+- The applicant is a national voluntary organization or a not-for-profit organization that provides services in the area of corrections, conditional release and/or community reintegration, and therefore contribute directly to public safety.

-- The organization's objectives and activities are directly related to those of the Portfolio.
+- The organization's objectives and activities are directly related to those of the Department and its portfoliio partners.

-- The organization has a Board of Directors.
+- The organization has a a governance structure such as a Board of Directors.

 - The organization has internal accountability measures.